 CDD is a critical aspect of AML programs and a legal obligation for businesses and financial institutions under relevant laws and regulations.
 CDD enables companies to identify and manage customer risks, prevent financial crimes, and comply with regulations.
 Effective CDD processes help to establish trust and loyalty with customers while reducing the likelihood of fraudulent activities, thus improving overall security.
 The CDD process entails collecting basic customer data, evaluating the customer's risk level, conducting background checks, monitoring customer activity, and maintaining accurate records.
 Regular CDD checks are essential to keep track of any changes in customer risk profiles.
 By implementing effective CDD procedures, companies can mitigate risks associated with money laundering, terrorist financing, and other financial crimes.

-Sanction Scanner as a compliance screening software can help companies with CDD process by providing access to various watchlists, sanctions lists, and PEP lists.
+Sanction Scanner, as a compliance screening software, can help companies with the CDD process by providing access to various watchlists, sanctions lists, and PEP lists.
 The software can automate the screening process and quickly identify any potential risks associated with a business relationship.

-It supports companies to comply with regulatory requirements and avoid legal sanctions by providing access to updated and comprehensive watchlists, sanctions lists, and PEP lists from various reliable sources.
-By using Sanction Scanner's software, companies can streamline their screening process, reduce the likelihood of manual errors, and free up their resources to focus on higher-risk customers.
+By using Sanction Scanner's customer due diligence solutions, companies can streamline their screening process, reduce the likelihood of manual errors, and free up their resources to focus on higher-risk customers.